Linear Tape-Open: Cartridges

-As of 2019, only Fujifilm and Sony continue to manufacture current LTO media.
+As of 2025, 10 generations of data cartridges and 1 type of universal cleaning cartridge have been produced by 6 manufacturers.
+All LTO Ultrium cartridges are the same size and shape.
+Humans and robotic libraries can identify the cartridges by barcode labels.
+Tape drives can identify cartridges by the internal cartridge memory.

+Manufacturers

-Compliance-verified licensed manufacturers of LTO technology media at one time were EMTEC, Imation, Fujifilm, Maxell, TDK, and Sony.
-All other brands of media are manufactured by these companies under contract.
+Throughout the history of the format, there have been six compliance-verified, licensed manufacturers of LTO technology media: EMTEC, Imation, Fujifilm, Maxell, TDK, and Sony.
+All other brands of media are (or were) manufactured by these companies under contract.
+Verbatim and Quantegy both licensed LTO technology, but never manufactured their own compliance-verified media.
 Since its bankruptcy in 2003, EMTEC no longer manufactures LTO media products.
-Imation ended all magnetic tape production in 2011, but continued making cartridges using TDK tape.
-They later withdrew from all data storage markets, and changed their name to Glassbridge Enterprises in 2017.
+Imation ended all magnetic tape production in 2011, but continued making cartridges using TDK tape for a while.
+Maxell produced cartridges up to and including generation 6 in 2012, but has since withdrawn from the market.
 TDK withdrew from the data tape business in 2014.
-Verbatim and Quantegy both licensed LTO technology, but never manufactured their own compliance-verified media.
-Maxell also withdrew from the market.

-In addition to the data cartridges, there are also Universal Cleaning Cartridges (UCC), which work with all drives.

-Dimensions
+As of 2019, only Fujifilm and Sony continue to manufacture LTO cartridges.

+Cartridge Specifications

-All formats use the same cartridge dimensions, 102.0 × 105.4 × 21.5 mm.
+Cartridges of all generations have the same dimensions, 102.0 × 105.4 × 21.5 mm.

 Colors

-The colors of LTO Ultrium cartridge shells are mostly consistent, though not formally standardized; HP is the notable exception.
-Sometimes similar, rather than identical, colors are used by different manufacturers (slate-blue and blue-gray; green, teal, and blue-green; dark red and burgundy).
+The colors of LTO Ultrium cartridge shells are mostly consistent.
+HP is the notable exception.
+Sometimes similar, rather than identical, color names are used by different manufacturers (slate-blue and blue-gray; green, teal, and blue-green; dark red and burgundy).

 WORM (write once, read many) cartridges are two-tone: the top half of the shell is the normal color of that generation for that manufacturer, and the bottom half of the shell is a light gray.

 Memory

-Every LTO cartridge has a cartridge memory chip inside it.
-It is made up of 511, 255, or 128 blocks of memory, where each block is 32 bytes for a total of 16 KiB for LTO-6 to 8; 8 KiB for LTO-4 and 5; and 4 KiB on LTO-1 to 3 and cleaning cartridges.
-This memory can be read or written, one block at a time, via a non-contacting passive 13.56 MHz RF interface.
-This memory is used to identify tapes, to help drives discriminate between different generations of the technology, and to store tape-use information.
+Every LTO cartridge has a cartridge memory (CM) chip inside it, which is used to identify tapes, to discriminate between different LTO generations, and to store tape-use information.
+This memory can be read or written, one 32-byte block at a time, via a non-contacting passive 13.56 MHz RF interface.
+The non-contact interface has a range of 20 mm.

 Every LTO drive has a cartridge memory reader in it.
-The non-contact interface has a range of 20 mm.
 External readers are available, both built into tape libraries and PC based.
 One such reader, Veritape, connects by USB to a PC and integrates with analytical software to evaluate the quality of tapes.
 This device is also rebranded as the Spectra MLM Reader and the Maxell LTO Cartridge Memory Analyzer.
 Proxmark3 and other generic RFID readers are also able to read data.

 Labels

 The LTO cartridge label in tape library applications commonly uses the bar code symbology of USS-39.
 A description and definition is available from the Automatic Identification Manufacturers (AIM) specification Uniform Symbol Specification (USS-39) and the ANSI MH10.8M-1993 ANSI Barcode specification.
+For LTO labels, there are 6 characters plus an ID code.
+This identifier is called a VOLSER, for Volume Serial.